III Audit Committee

 (c) To discuss with the External Auditors problems and reservations arising from the interim and final audits, including a review of the management letter, incorporating management responsibilities, and any other matters the External Auditors may wish to discuss (in the absence of the School’s management where necessary);

 (d) To consider and advise the Board of Trustees on the appointment and terms of engagement of the Internal Auditor and any questions of resignation or dismissal of the Internal Auditor;

-(e) To review the Internal Auditor’s annual audit risk assessment and strategy; to consider major findings of internal audit investigations and management's response; to promote co-ordination between the Internal and External Auditors.
+(e) To review and approve the Internal Auditor’s annual audit risk assessment, strategy and audit plan; to consider major findings of internal audit investigations and management's response; to promote co-ordination between the Internal and External Auditors.
 The Committee will ensure that the resources made available for internal audit are sufficient to meet the School’s needs;

 (f) To keep under review the effectiveness of the risk management, control and governance arrangements, and in particular review the risk register, the External Auditors’ management letter, the Internal Auditor's termly and annual reports and management responses;